civetweb/civetweb/docs/UserManual.md

     CivetWeb -A <htpasswd_file> <realm> <user> <passwd>

-Unlike other web servers, CivetWeb does not require CGI scripts to be located in a special directory.
-CGI scripts can be anywhere.
-CGI (and SSI) files are recognized by the file name pattern.
-CivetWeb uses shell-like glob patterns.
+# Pattern matching

+CivetWeb uses shell-like glob patterns for several configuration options, e.g., CGI, SSI and Lua script files are recognized by the file name pattern.
 Pattern match starts at the beginning of the string, so essentially patterns are prefix patterns.
 Syntax is as follows:

      **      Matches everything